foxeswithdata/CWatM-PlantFATE/README.md

 - model data (global attribute: version_inputfiles) and settingsfile (global attribute: version_settingsfile) are store in discharge.nc results
 - version number with github hash is loaded and stored in global attribute: git_commit

-## FAIR model

-In order to redo simulations with the same model, settingsfile and data we included a possibility to track the source of inputdata, settingsfile, model version
-- model data and settingsfile are store in discharge.nc results
-- version number with github hash is loaded

 ## Waterdemand

 - moved water transfer to reservoirs